-Current usage is based on the surveyed usage of the existing path using automatic counters at Tovil.
-Usage of the current (unimproved) cycle route at Tovil shows around 16,000 users during the period Mid March 2014 to Mid October 2014.
+Current usage is based on the surveys of the existing cycle route using automatic counters at Tovil.
+Usage of the current (unimproved) cycle route at Tovil shows around 16,000 trips during the period Mid March 2014 to Mid October 2014.
 Winter use of the unsurfaced path is very low and the northern section is not currently served at all since the proposal is for a new route.